Which Of The Following Statements Is Correct Regarding Net Diffusion

 Correct Statement: Smaller molecules diffuse faster than larger molecules.

 Explanation: Smaller molecules generally experience less resistance and can move more easily through a medium.
-Their smaller size allows them to navigate through spaces more readily, leading to a faster diffusion rate compared to larger molecules.
+Their smaller size allows them to deal with through spaces more readily, leading to a faster diffusion rate compared to larger molecules.

 6. Medium Density